Social

 We seek to improve areas related to health and safety at overseas plants and other overseas sites, either on our own or through externally certified management systems.
 We minimize the occurrence of work-related injuries and diseases with safe, hygienic work environments, in an effort to ensure high quality products and services and uniformity of manufacturing, retain workers, and increase their motivation to work.
 We also share information with employees and provide them with ongoing training, so as to identify and solve health and safety problems in workplaces.

-Certification under the ISO 45001 international standard for occupational health and safety was obtained by the Bac Ninh Plant (Vietnam), the Panyu and Heyuan Plants (China) in 2019 and by the Binh Duong Plant (Vietnam) in 2022.
+Regarding the international standard ISO 45001 for occupational health and safety, the Bac Ninh Factory (Vietnam) and the Panyu and Heyuan Factories (China) received ISO 45001 certification in 2019, while the Binh Duong Factory (Vietnam) became certified in 2022.

-In addition, the ESTec Group, our subsidiary in South Korea, has also obtained this certification at its Binh Duong Plant (Vietnam), Phu Tho Plant (Vietnam), Jiaxing Plant (China), and the headquarters plant (South Korea).
+In addition, the ESTec Group, our subsidiary in South Korea, has also obtained this certification at its Binh Duong Factory (Vietnam), Phu Tho Factory (Vietnam), Jiaxing Factory (China), and the headquarters factory (South Korea).

 Among the 15 manufacturing sites of the Foster Group, the above eight sites have obtained the ISO 45001 certification and have continued to renew the certification every year.